vict-shevchenko/reactive-mobx-form/docs/api/reactiveMobxForm().md

 #### `destroyFormStateOnUnmount : boolean`

-Should or should not the form state be cleaned from `formStore` when Form component is unmounted.
-It may be useful if you have some part of form appear dynamically.
-And would like not to remove all form State, when this part disappear.
-For example Wizard form.
+Configures if the form state should be cleaned from `formStore` when Form component is unmounted.
 Defaults to `true`.
+This parameter is not intended for a regular use.
+In most cases you should try to keep all your form under single `ReactiveMobxForm` Component.
+Still there may be some rare cases where form has to be combined from 2 (or more) sub-forms located in a different parts of application.
+In case if sub-form B disappears - this will cause removing of `Form instance` out of `formStore` so sub-form A will be disconnected from `formStore`.